inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/401-review-qgis.rst

 .......................

 Raster data has different characteristics than vector data.
-Raster data is composed by rows and columns which form small boxes (known as pixels).
+Raster data is composed of rows and columns which form small boxes (known as pixels).
 The pixels contain information, which is usually expressed as greyscale or colour.